VirgilSecurity/virgil-iotkit/tools/virgil-firmware-signer/README.md

 $ sudo yum install virgil-iot-sdk-tools
 ```

+#### Windows OS
+Virgil Firmware Signer package for Windows OS is currently in development.
+To be included to information update list please contact our support email support@VirgilSecurity.com.

 ### Configure Virgil Firmware Signer
 After the Virgil Firmware Signer is installed, you need to set up the configuration file (```conf.json```).